 The upside is that Esther will be that much better for the work that will go on, both on the creative side and the marketing side.
 This means…

-2. In addition to traditional workshops (which we will do when it is safe), we are starting to think about using the concept of a virtual choir to collect feedback from choral musical directors and from individual singers.
-This has an added benefit of growing the Esther Tribe.
+- In addition to traditional workshops (which we will do when it is safe), we are starting to think about using the concept of a virtual choir to collect feedback from choral musical directors and from individual singers.
+This has an added benefit of growing the Who Is Esther Tribe.
 Stay tuned for details!

 At this time, no one knows exactly when we will return to normal, but I would predict that even if a vaccine is available by the end of 2020, it will still take a year to get it into everyone’s hands.
 And it will take at least another year before people feel confident enough to go to a show in person.
 So, lots of time between now and 2023-ish to work on making a “good” Esther into great.
-[Update: As I read this at the end of 2022, COVID was a net-positive, as the work is now so much better.]
+[Update: As I read this in 2023, COVID was an opportunity for a TON of improvement – a far more engaging story, more conflict and resolution, and stronger music.]